2010 United States Senate election in Connecticut: Election troubles

 On March 2, 2009, noted pundit Michael Barone suggested Dodd was "ripe for the picking" in the 2010 election due to the fallout from his various controversies.
-Nate Silver of the prominent website FiveThirtyEight suggested that if necessary, another Connecticut Democrat should primary Dodd.
+Nate Silver of FiveThirtyEight suggested that if necessary, another Connecticut Democrat should primary Dodd.
 Silver rated Dodd as the single most vulnerable incumbent senator up for re-election in 2010.
-On December 10, 2009 the Cook Political Report listed this race as "Lean Republican."
+On December 10, 2009, the Cook Political Report listed this race as "Lean Republican."

 Democratic gubernatorial candidate Susan Bysiewicz was quoted suggesting Dodd's yet unannounced re-election bid could be a drag on the candidacies of other Connecticut Democrats in 2010.

 Many political leaders speculated Dodd could be persuaded to retire so as to preserve his "senior statesman" legacy.
 Fellow Connecticut Senator Joe Lieberman had indicated that he would have supported Dodd's reelection, despite past disagreements, including Dodd's 2006 endorsement of Ned Lamont and Lieberman's support of John McCain's 2008 Presidential Campaign.

 In fundraising reports issued for the first quarter of 2009, Dodd reported having raised over $1 million, but reported only five contributions from Connecticut residents.

 Polling

 A March 2009 Quinnipiac University Polling Institute poll confirmed Dodd's vulnerability.
-On April 2, 2009 Quinnipiac released a poll indicating Dodd in serious danger of losing re-election, despite the fact that Connecticut is a heavily blue state that President Obama won in 2008 with over 60% of the vote.
+On April 2, 2009, Quinnipiac released a poll indicating Dodd in serious danger of losing re-election, despite the fact that Connecticut is a heavily blue state that President Obama won in 2008 with over 60% of the vote.

 He failed to attain a 50% level of support against three lesser known possible Republican opponents.
 Former U.S. Congressman Rob Simmons (R) in particular was leading in general election polling with double digit margins, and Simmons reached as high as 51% in a GQR poll.
 Notably, Rasmussen Reports had Simmons 48% to 35% over Dodd in December 2009, a thirteen-point spread.